-The SIS only contains alerts on persons or objects falling under one of the following alert categories:
+SIS only contains alerts on persons or objects falling under one of the following alert categories:

-The SIS consists of three major components: a central system, national systems which may contain a synchronised copy of the central system and a communication infrastructure (network) between the central system and the national systems.
-An alert which is entered in the SIS in one state is transferred in real time to the central system.
-It then becomes available so that authorised users can query the alert on the basis of the entered data-elements.
+SIS consists of three major components: a central system, the national systems and a communication infrastructure (network) between the systems.
+An alert entered in SIS in one Member State is transferred in real time to the central system.
+It then becomes available in all the other Member States so that authorised users can search the alert on the basis of the entered data-elements.

 Each Member State using SIS is responsible for setting up, operating and maintaining its national system and its national SIRENE Bureau.
 The EU Agency for large-scale IT systems (eu-LISA) is responsible for the operational management of the central system and the communication infrastructure.
 The European Commission is responsible for the general supervision and evaluation of the system and for the adoption of implementing measures where uniform conditions for implementation are needed, such as the rules for entering and searching data.